Do you ever wake up feeling like you haven’t slept all night or with joints that hurt as you struggle out of bed? Me too.

 After a year of eating carefully and stepping up my three-day-week exercise regimen to include a daily three-mile walk, I can vouch for the effectiveness of regular exercise and healthy food.

-I have written elsewhere about the importance of exercise and mental stimulation after retirement, but the importance of an anti-inflammatory diet wasn’t on my radar until recently, when it seems as if everyone else was talking and writing about it.
+The importance of an anti-inflammatory diet wasn’t on my radar until recently, when it seems as if everyone else was talking and writing about it.
 I couldn’t help thinking, “Is this just the latest food fad?”

 The Mayo Clinic, my go-to source of research on PMR, also explains how a healthy diet can help reduce pain.